 Funding for Part-Time Students

 Students studying part-time at 25% or more of the equivalent full-time course can apply for a Tuition Fee Loan from Student Finance England.
 Students need to meet the residency rules which include students who are EU nationals.
 Previous study does not affect entitlement unless students will be studying for a qualification which is equivalent to, or lower than one they already hold (ELQ).
-(There are exceptions to the ELQ rule for students studying for certain Engineering, Technology, Computer Science, Agriculture and related subjects, Biological Sciences, Mathematical Sciences, Physical Sciences, Veterinary Sciences or a pre-registration Healthcare courses, or a course which is Allied to Medicine.)
+(There are exceptions to the ELQ rule for students studying for certain Engineering, Technology, Computer Science, Agriculture and related subjects, Biological Sciences, Mathematical Sciences, Physical Sciences, Veterinary Sciences or a pre-registration Healthcare courses)

-In addition to the tuition fee loan, new part-time degree students, or degree students who have transferred from a full-time course on or after 1st September 2018, can apply for a Maintenance Loan to help with living costs.
+In addition to the Tuition Fee Loan, part-time degree students, or degree students who have transferred from a full-time course on or after 1st September 2018, can apply for a Maintenance Loan to help with living costs.
 How much loan you can take out depends on your 'intensity' of study.